KDE/kde-builder/doc/man-kde-builder.1.md

 \<foo\> as it is run.

 `--query=mode`
-This command causes `kdesrc-build` to query a parameter of the modules in the build list (either passed on the command line or read in from the configuration file), outputting the result to screen (one module per line).
+This command causes `kde-builder` to query a parameter of the modules in the build list (either passed on the command line or read in from the configuration file), outputting the result to screen (one module per line).